 - To get your UCB grades, go to CalCentral, then “MyAcademics”, then “View Academic Summary” (top of the center column), then upper left corner, press “print”, and make a pdf.
 Make sure it’s readable.
 If not, maybe try a different browser.
 You’ll upload that pdf to the application.

-6. Complete the ONLINE APPLICATION FORM (open now and available here) by the deadline, which will be February 16, 2022 12 pm NOON PST for those applying to be part of the 2022-2023 cohort.
+6. Complete the ONLINE APPLICATION FORM by the deadline, which will be in mid-February, 2023 and will open in Fall 2022 for those applying to be part of the 2023-2024 cohort.

 NOTE: If your project involves human subjects, you will need to show the Committee for the Protection of Human Subjects (CPHS) that you will take steps to protect the privacy and ensure the dignity and safety of your research subjects.
 Carefully review what you need to do here and by when, and note that if selected or on the waiting list, you must submit your human subjects protocol drafts to Leah Carroll and faculty sponsor-approved protocol to CPHS by the specified deadlines, or you will be ineligible to be a Haas Scholar.